-It is a major commitment on the part of a faculty member in terms of time, effort, and sometimes expenses to agree to mentor a student researcher.
+Be realistic and honest about your timing.
+Do note that it can be a major commitment on the part of a faculty member in terms of time, effort, and sometimes expenses to agree to mentor a student researcher.
 In addition, it takes time and attention and diligence for you to learn skills, understand the field, and contribute to activities.
 So, engaging in faculty guided research is a commitment from both parties.
-Be up front and honest about the time you have available and that you can devote in a given term and for future terms.
+Faculty are understanding of your busy schedule, so be sure to be up front and honest about the time you have available and amount you can devote in a given term and for future terms.

 Also, note some research experiences are voluntary - some are paid.
-Consider a DIS (Directed Individual Study) or EXL class in the department as a way to take a class that will allow you to devote regular time to research activities.
+If you are engaging in an unpaid research, consider a DIS (Directed Individual Study) or EXL in the department as a way to take a class that will allow you to devote regular time to research activities.
 Be sure to check with the faculty mentor about this and with your department degree advisor about how this may fit into your curriculum.

-3. Get your resume updated
+3. Update your resume

-This should include information about yourself; prior work experience; prior research if applicable; relevant coursework; skills, credentials, hobbies, etc. Don't oversell but don't undersell either, be precise and accurate.
+This should include information about yourself, your education, prior work experience, prior research if applicable, relevant coursework, skills, credentials, hobbies, etc. Don't oversell but don't undersell either.
+Be precise and accurate.
 Aim for one side of a single page.